OLaursen/CPython_Application_Energy_Consumption/README.md

 - - Enable ssh - use PaswordAuthentication
 - Also have to set password and user if ssh'ing

+FreeBSD is not supported on pi5, so only pi4 images are created for FreeBSD.
 #### Needed to add swapfile inorder to complete install_python script on ubuntu with pi3b+:

 pi@ubuntu:~$ sudo fallocate -l 2G /swapfile